wlanslovenija/firmware-core/README.rst

 update the Dockerfiles, which are used to build the firmware.
 You should commit those updated files under ``docker`` directory to the repository together with your other changes.

-Relationships of the various Dockerfiles are explained in build-system-internals_.
+Relationships of the various Dockerfiles are explained in `Build System Internals`_.

 .. _git.openwrt.org: https://git.openwrt.org/
 .. _quilt: https://savannah.nongnu.org/projects/quilt